Cardiopulmonary resuscitation (CPR) is the 2nd link in the Cardiac Chain of Survival.

 Anyone can perform CPR, however with training, potential rescuers are better prepared, more confident, and more efficient at providing high-quality CPR.

 – Untrained rescuers (or trained rescuers without a breathing barrier) can perform “Hands-Only CPR”

-– Press down hard in center of chest (at least 2 inches on adults)
+– Press down hard in the center of the chest (at least 2 inches on adults)

 – Press fast, 100-120 times per minute (like to the beat of “Stayin’ Alive”)